NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Skeletal Mount.md

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Skeleton) Explosive Death|Explosive Death]]"
-    desc: "  When the skeleton is destroyed, its bones shatter and explode as the necromantic energy holding it together is released.\nAdjacent creatures take 2d6 slashing damage with a DC 13 Reflex check save."
+    desc: "  When the skeleton is destroyed, its bones shatter and explode as the necromantic energy holding it together is released.\n\nAdjacent creatures take 2d6 slashing damage with a DC 13 Reflex check save."

 attacks:
   - name: ""